 I also found most radio stations way to chatty or full of commercials and plain distracting when riding.

 The FM Radio function is a nice extra, activated with a button press combo and then using the jog dial to seek between stations.
 To be honest, the reception can be hit and miss, with static often creeping in.
-I also found most stations way to chatty, full of commercials and plain distracting when riding.
+I also found most stations way too chatty, full of commercials and plain distracting when riding.

 One of the original intercom pair I purchased developed a fault after about 18 months where it would not pick up any audio from the mic.
 Due to their low price, I simply brought a single replacement which has worked fine ever since.

 As for battery life, I’ve no complaints at all, we’ve still yet to experience them running flat whilst out.
 Even with rider-to-rider chat non-stop on a 4-5 hour ride out, listening to music or using a SatNav for an 8-hour ride to North Wales.
 Edit: 4 years later, I am finding battery life on our oldest intercom is not as long as it once was, and it will cut out after around 6 hours of solid rider-to-rider chatting.
-It does, however, give you regular audible beeps to indicate its running flat, which is handy so you can stop chatting to conserve remaining battery life.
+It does, however, give you regular audible beeps to indicate it’s running flat, which is handy so you can stop chatting to conserve the remaining battery life.

 One aspect that has been annoying is the Velcro to attach the intercom to the helmet, which over time begins to fail.
 Numerous times they have fallen off at speed!
 Thankfully the cable has acted as a tether so I’ve not lost them.
 As a replacement, I just opted for a reel of generic sticky back Velcro which I’ve cut to the appropriate shape, which works out cheaper than being the specific replacement mountings.